 What better way to ease into this fresh new year than to settle in with some fresh baked gluten-free ginger cookies?
 I am always thrilled when the holidays arrive, grateful for the quieting of the world, and then, after a minute or two (okay, maybe a couple of days) I am ready to get back out there and play.

 And play I did!
 At long last, my cookbook edits are done (for now, at least) and with that out of the way, I can get back into the kitchen and create anew.
-I thought it might be nice to offer you a sweet and simple recipe, best enjoyed with a steaming hot cup of tea and perhaps eaten alone - in total and complete silence.
+I thought it might be nice to offer you a sweet and simple recipe, best enjoyed with a dairy-free elixir or a steaming hot cup of tea, or perhaps eaten alone – in total and complete silence.
 Imagine that kind of luxury?

 As you may know by now, I don’t consider myself a baker.
 Baking requires careful measuring and precision.
 I am more of a torrent in the kitchen.
 Happily so.
 Not once have I ever gotten out my knife and smoothed off the top of the cup to ensure I’ve measured just the right amount of flour.
 That’s just not my thing.